MakeSchool-Tutorials/We-Sell-Shoes/P07-Testimonials/content.md

 We will add our interactive javascript in part two.

 # Onward
-In the next section we will add functional javascript to make our testimonial work.
+In the next section we will add functional javascript to make our testimonials work.